Its time to layout the Satsop River section. The layout design given and druthers of this section is identified in Station 14 Satsop River.

 5. I

 am planning to kitbatch the plate girder bridges.
-I have eight Atlas
+The Atlas

-to use two of the 10 panel bridges to represent the 16 panel bridges.
+plate panels equally spaced, and 2) 10 steel plates of different widths.
+I will use two of the equally spaced 10 panel bridges to represent the 16 panel bridges.

 See Satsop River Bridge N5 (Deck Plate Girder Bridge) for construction details.